The Shanker Self-Reg® Framework for self-regulation: the five domains

-Self-regulation refers to the manner in which an individual deals with stress, in all its many forms, and then recovers from the energy expended.
+- Self-regulation refers to the way an individual deals with stress, in all its many forms, and then recovers from the energy expended.

-An individual (child or adult) exposed to too much stress in the early years, may develop a “kindled alarm system,” in which even relatively minor stressors can send them into fight-or-flight or freeze.
+- An individual (child or adult) exposed to too much stress in the early years may develop a “kindled alarm system.”
+This may mean that even relatively minor stressors can send them into fight-or-flight or freeze.

-Shanker Self-Reg® is a powerful method for understanding stress and managing energy flow.
-Self-Reg is not a program, but rather a practical paradigm through which parents and teachers can better understand children’s stress, and enhance self-regulation.
+- Shanker Self-Reg® is a powerful method for understanding stress and managing energy flow.
+Self-Reg is not a program, but rather a practical paradigm through which parents and teachers can better understand children’s stress, and enhance self-regulation via the five domains.

 The Shanker Method® is a five-step method for enhancing self-regulation in children, youth, young adults, and adults: